oSharpey/cyber-obsidian/year-3/proj/Methodology.md

 - Rank the correlation coefficients to determine what is the most likely key Higher hamming weights in general linearly scale to higher power consumption, so a higher correlation between the HW and power consumption corresponds to a more likely key

+Different algorithms have different leakage models for unoptimised versions of AES you can use the SBOX output, for t-table optimised versions you can use either the output of the SBOX (as this is the first t-table) or the output of the whole t-table operation.
+For AES, these leakage models have been implelemented already and for SPECK there is a good blog explaining where leakage occurs (https://blog.zweinoch.de/posts/speck-correlated-power-analysis/)

 Correlation uses Pearsons Correlation Coefficient:
  $$ r=\frac{cov(X,Y)}{\sigma _{x}\sigma _{y}}$$$$cov(X,Y) = \sum_{n=1}^{N}(Y_{n}-\bar{Y})(X_{n}-\bar{X})$$ $$\sigma _{X}=\sqrt{\sum_{n=1}^{N}(X_{n}-\bar{X})^{2}}$$
  where X is the set of captured power traces and Y is the guess at the internal state (the power model/guessed hamming weights), $cov(X,Y)$ is the covariance between the two datasets - identifying a potential linear relationship between the two and sigma is the standard deviation.
-In totality the PCC measures the linear correlation between two sets of data.
+In simple terms the PCC measures the linear correlation between two sets of data.

 ### Ranking successful attacks
 Use: